 An increasing number of businesses are embracing contingent labor to reduce payroll costs, address skill gaps, boost workforce flexibility, and enhance the quality and effectiveness of their talent acquisition efforts.
 In this article, we delve into strategies for organizations to manage and minimize compliance risks associated with their contingent workforce.

-And while these are all benefits that come with a contingent workforce, organizations can only truly access them when they have a robust contingent workforce program in place.
+There are many benefits that come with a contingent workforce, however organizations can only truly access them when they have a robust contingent workforce program in place.
 Something many companies are still struggling to implement.

 In fact, many organizations are still using manual spreadsheets and fragmented processes to manage their contingent workers.
 This is leading to risks that run through their business, such as rogue spend, poor staffing agency performance and hiring managers engaging contingent workers on their own terms and at their own rates.